 Why is Rodgers Mandava, a Zimbabwean de-miner, in the Falkland Islands?
-This British Overseas Territory is comprised largely of people of British ancestry, and 8,400 kilometres away from his homeland.
+This British Overseas Territory is comprised largely of people of British ancestry, and it is 8,400 kilometres away from Rodgers' homeland.

 But, Rodgers’ story is not unlike the millions of workers who move across international borders every year.
 Conflict is all too often the reason for this international migration pattern.

 The people of Zimbabwe persevered through a prolonged fight for independence in the 1970s that left a belt of landmines along its borders.
 As is often the case, local people like Rodgers are trained to remove the mines.
 Zimbabwe developed a cadre of highly skilled local de-miners who have since exported their expertise to conflict zones around the world – Mozambique, Angola, Democratic Republic of Congo, Sudan, Somalia, Iraq, Afghanistan, Sri Lanka, Kosovo and Lebanon.

 Then came the Falklands Islands.
 With a population under 3000 people, and low unemployment, Islanders did not show much interest in the dangerous work of removing 25,000 land mines left over from the 1982 war between Argentina and Britain.